iPad 5 LTE LCD Replacement

 Step 12

-- Gently glide the opening pick along the top edge of your device, but make sure to stop just shy of the front camera.
-You've got this!
+- Ease that opening pick along the top edge of the device, but stop right before hitting the front camera.

 Step 13

-- Slide that pick up above the front camera to break free the adhesive.
+- Carefully glide the pick above the front camera to break that adhesive seal.
+Nice and easy!

-- Keep the pick close to the right side of the front camera before moving on.
+- Keep that pick steady near the right side of the front camera before you move on to the next step.
+Almost there!

 Step 14

-- Pop that pick back in and give it a little slide towards the top-right corner of your device to fully break free from the adhesive's grip.
+- Pop that pick back in and glide it over to the top-right corner to fully release the top adhesive.

-- Once you're there, leave the pick in the top-right corner to keep that pesky adhesive from getting all clingy again.
+- Keep the pick chilling in the top-right corner to stop the adhesive from getting all clingy again.

 Step 15

-- Warm up that iOpener and give it a cozy hug on the right edge of your device for two minutes.
-Let's get things heated up!
+- Warm up your iOpener and gently apply it to the right edge of the device for two minutes to loosen things up nicely.

 Tools Used